 Our mixed-aged classrooms provide a unique learning opportunity and a positive social experience.
 They encourage students to learn from, take responsibility for, and respect each other.
 Class size is kept purposefully small, and classrooms are arenas where creativity, inquisitiveness, and passion are demonstrated daily.

 As part of our mission to facilitate independence, TNCS educators believe strongly that self-motivation goes hand in hand with self-esteem.
-Through project-based learning and guided discovery, individual instructor attention accelerates learning; every student is immersed in a unique experience in which his or her contribution is part of the outcome.
+Through project-based learning and guided discovery, individual instructor attention accelerates learning; students are immersed in a unique experience in which their contributions are part of the outcome.

 Research shows that learning another language boosts cognition, makes the learner a better problem-solver, and improves ability to focus.
 At TNCS, students learn three languages: English, Spanish, and Mandarin Chinese.
 Students interact in all three languages, both inside and outside of the classroom.